-- (1) Air conditioning, heating and/or unit units built or sold by MG ("MG Units") for one (1) year from the Warranty Inception Date (as defined below).
-(2) Thermostats, auxiliary electric heaters and geothermal pumping modules built or sold by MG, when installed with MG Units, for five (5) years from the Warranty Inception Date (as defined below). - (3) Sealed refrigerant circuit components of MG Units (which components only include the compressor, refrigerant to air/water heat exchangers, reversing valve body and refrigerant metering device) for one (1) year from the Warranty Inception Date (as defined below).
+- (1) Air conditioning, heating and/or unit units built or sold by MG ("MG Units") for two (2) years from the Warranty Inception Date (as defined below).
+(2) Thermostats, auxiliary electric heaters and geothermal pumping modules built or sold by MG, when installed with MG Units, for five (5) years from the Warranty Inception Date (as defined below). - (3) Sealed refrigerant circuit components of MG Units (which components only include the compressor, refrigerant to air/water heat exchangers, reversing valve body and refrigerant metering device) for two (2) years from the Warranty Inception Date (as defined below).